 There are, in general, four standard sterilization cycles: gravity, pre-vacuum, liquids, and flash (also known as immediate use).
 The chart shown below explains these cycles in greater detail.

-Some autoclaves also have the ability to perform specialty cycles designed to avoid damage to delicate goods that need to be sterilized but would be damaged or destroyed by the rapid changes in temperature and pressure in a normal cycle.
-These specialty cycles include much longer cycles at lower temperatures, steam-air mix cycles with special pressure controls to avoid breaking sealed test tubes, and cycles that use special instrumentation to ensure full sterilization temperature is achieved.
+Some autoclaves also have the ability to perform specialty cycles.
+These are designed to avoid damage to delicate goods that need to be sterilized but would be damaged or destroyed by the rapid changes in temperature and pressure in a normal cycle.
+These specialty cycles include much longer cycles at lower temperatures, steam-air mix cycles (with special pressure controls to avoid breaking sealed test tubes), and cycles that use special instrumentation to ensure full sterilization temperature is achieved.

 Here’s What You Need to Know About Steam Sterilization Cycles >>>